-Internal audit unit has assisted management to identify and evaluate the effectiveness of council's risk management system and contribute to the improvement of risk management and control systems.
-That has been done by taking the registered risks, categorizing them into low, medium and high risks for management to develop actions for mitigation.
-Currently there is no personnel dedicated for Risks.
-Internal audit unit assisted by interns, is coupling the function.
-Processes are on to staff the unit.
+The unit dealing specifically with Risk matters is established with one official thus far.
+The unit assists management to identify and evaluate the effectiveness of council's risk management system and contribute to the improvement of risk management and control systems.
+That is done by taking the registered risks, categorizing them into low, medium and high risks for management to develop action plan for monitoring and mitigation.